eMadman/NJSlowFeeder/README.md

 3. Open the NJSlowfeeder.code-workspace file
    - This should install all required dependencies
 4. Open folder in Platformio extension (if not already selected)
-5. Set build flags in src/board.h depending on what optional features you've added
+5. Set build flags in src/board.h depending on what optional features you've added.
+   - Valid flags:
+      - CALIBRATION_FACTOR
+      - HAS_LOADCELL
+      - HAS_BATTERYMONITOR
+      - HAS_BUZZER
-6. Choose the MCU you have in the Platformio Project Tasks section, plug MCU into computer, click upload (if MCU has already been flashed and is in deep-sleep, wake it by clicking up button before plugging in)
+7. Choose the MCU you have in the Platformio Project Tasks section, plug MCU into computer, click upload (if MCU has already been flashed and is in deep-sleep, wake it by clicking up button before plugging in)
+   - You will need to manually change pin definition if using SuperMini.
+SuperMini pin define will be added to include/board.h when time allows
    - If this fails, hold the boot button and then click the reset button while the MCU is powered (battery or usb)
-7. Done
+8. Done

 ## V1.1
 V1.1 uses a fully analog approach to slowfeeding and does not include a microcontroller.\